by Shari Stauch

 - Include a brief bit about the book

-Special additions can include donating a book to their local library.
-Some authors donate a percentage of sales to a special cause.
+Unique additions can include donating a book to the local library in a target book club’s home town.
+Some authors also give a percentage of sales to a special cause.
 What might make you stand out?

 - Be Accessible